anonyd0go/holbertonschool-hbnb/part3/README.md

     * Design a correctly mapped database schema with **mermaid.js**

 5. Data Consistency and Validation:
-    * Ensure data validation and constraints are properly enforced
+    * Ensure data validation and constraints are properly enforced.